Pay us N24m or face attacks, bandits tell 9 Zamfara communities

 He said that residents of the affected communities have started gathering the money to avoid attacks.

 The phone number of Zamfara police command spokesperson, Mohammed Shehu, could not-be reached on Monday.
-An SMS sent to him was not.
+An SMS sent toĺd him was not respond.